tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:DataResource](https://rs.tdwg.org/bdqffdq/terms/DataResource)
 - Preferred Label: Data Resource
-- Definition: A thing to whch a data quality assertion applies.
+- Definition: An owl:Thing to which a data quality Assertion applies.
 - SubClass Of: ReportConcept
-- Comments: Describes a data resource containing terms from a controlled vocabulary such as (dwc) that can be related to information elements and represents the original values of the data operated on by an assertion test (i.e. an instance of dwc:Occurrence).
+- Comments: Describes a DataResource containing terms from a vocabulary such as Darwin Core (dwc:) that can be related to InformationElements and represents the original values of the data operated on by an Assertion test (e.g., an instance of dwc:Occurrence).
 Ideally, DataResources have persistent GUIDs.
-A data resource could be the oa:target of a oa:Annotation of which an Assertion is the oa:body.
+A DataResource could be the oa:target of a oa:Annotation of which an Assertion is the oa:body.
 DR = { dr | dr = < id, rt, v >, id ∈ I D, rt ∈ RT , (rt = sr ⋁ rt = ds) ⋀ v ∈ V }
 - View in: [term-list](../list/bdqffdq/index.md#DataResource)